11kodykay11/react-native-typical/README.md

 ## Change Log

+1.2.2
+- Making all the props optional in typescript

 1.2.1
 - Adding typescript support
 - Fixed an issue where new steps transition was not happening gracefully but instead flickering